 Surgery for spondylosis may be considered if the pain persists even after several weeks or months of conservative treatment.

-At Marina Del Rey Hospital, spinal surgeons strive towards accomplishing their goal of providing sufficient pain relief with minimally invasive options.
+At Cedars-Sinai Marina del Rey Hospital, spinal surgeons strive towards accomplishing their goal of providing sufficient pain relief with minimally invasive options.
 There are two surgical methods to treat spondylosis: minimally invasive stabilization and minimally invasive decompression.
 The choice of surgery is based on the severity of your condition or whether associated spinal conditions have developed because of spondylosis.
 This will be reviewed on an MRI or CT scan.

 The minimally invasive stabilization surgery provides a more precise alternative to traditional open back fusion surgery.
 The procedure involves the placement of a tiny cut in the back or side.
 Through this opening, the surgeon moves the surrounding muscles aside so as to avoid any tearing of the muscle tissue.
-With the muscles retracted, the surgeon removes the worn out disc or vertebra and places an implant or bone.
+With the muscles retracted, the surgeon removes the worn-out disc or vertebra and places an implant or bone.
 This will provide immediate stability to the spine and pain relief.
 The surgery is performed on an outpatient basis and you can return home on the day of the surgery.

 There are several techniques for this procedure, and the one suitable for your condition will be decided by your surgeon after looking at your MRI reports.
 The surgical techniques include:

 This surgery is generally performed when spondylosis leads to nerve compression along the spinal cord that causes local and radiating pain.
 The minimally invasive techniques allow the surgeon to enter the affected portion of the spine through a tiny, less than 1-inch long incision.
 The surgeon will remove the part of the bone or disc that compresses a spinal nerve.
 This is an outpatient procedure and you can leave the hospital on the same day of your surgery.
-The spinal nerve decompression techniques include – foraminotomy, laminotomy, discectomy, and facet thermal ablation (laser based) to weaken the painful nerves in the facet joint.
+The spinal nerve decompression techniques include – foraminotomy, laminotomy, discectomy, and facet thermal ablation (laser-based) to weaken the painful nerves in the facet joint.
 Small cameras are used to find out the cause of the nerve compression and the problem is tackled without destabilizing the spine.

 There are several types of treatment available if you have been diagnosed with lumbosacral spondylosis.
 Initially, conservative treatment is suggested for the treatment of chronic pain and other symptoms of spondylosis.
 These treatments include hot/cold therapy, physical therapy, and pain medications.
 The conservative treatment methods are often used in combination in order to accelerate pain relief and achieve positive results.
 Most mild cases of spondylosis respond to conservative methods well.

 Lumbosacral spondylosis itself may not cause any symptoms, but it can lead to other conditions of the spine that cause back pain, stiffness, and limited range of motion.
 It generally affects people above 50 years of age, and most patients will have a mild to a progressive form of spondylosis without any symptoms.
-But, if you experience low back pain, stiffness, and restricted mobility or inability to bend or move, you may need to consult your physician to find out whether you have progressive spondylosis.
+But, if you experience low back pain, stiffness, and restricted mobility, or inability to bend or move, you may need to consult your physician to find out whether you have progressive spondylosis.

 Spondylosis can cause further deterioration of the spine due to the development of other spine conditions such as stenosis, spondylolisthesis, hernia, bone spurs, and degenerative disc disease.
 Usually, mild lumbar spondylosis does not cause additional spinal disorders.
-It is only when the spondylosis becomes progressive that there is a higher risk for development of other spinal disorders.
+It is only when the spondylosis becomes progressive that there is a higher risk for the development of other spinal disorders.

 During your appointment, your physician will ask you questions regarding your pain and other symptoms along with your medical history.
-This allows your physician determine the cause of pain and suggest the most suitable treatment plan.
+This allows your physician to determine the cause of pain and suggest the most suitable treatment plan.

 The diagnosis of lumbosacral spondylosis is made through radiology tests namely, plain X-rays, magnetic resonance imaging (MRI) scan, and computed tomography (CT) scan.
 X-rays reveal bone spurs present on vertebral bodies in the spine, thickened facet joints, and narrow intervertebral disc spaces.